 0.8

-That’s the number of degrees Celsius humans have raised the average temperature of the earth to date.
+That’s the number of degrees Celsius the earth's average

 0.4